maboiteaspam/project-bin-host/README.md

 ##### Windows

-Windows can t be automated using this osftware as it will throw an UAC query.
+Windows can t be automated using this software as it will throw an UAC query.

 The user must then answer yes / no.